Top Menu

 Background

-Supported by the Association for Research in Otolaryngology (ARO), the Henderson Fund, the ARO Diversity & Minority Affairs Committee, ARO is introducing a funded experience for undergraduate students to attend the 2024 MidWinter Meeting (MWM) who conduct research in Otolaryngology, Audiology, Hearing Science, or Auditory Neuroscience.
+Supported by the Association for Research in Otolaryngology (ARO) and the ARO Diversity & Minority Affairs Committee, ARO is introducing a funded experience for undergraduate students to attend the 2025 MidWinter Meeting (MWM) who conduct research in Otolaryngology, Audiology, Hearing Science, or Auditory Neuroscience.
 The successful applicant will identify mentor(s)and have an interest in, or currently be conducting research.
 Additionally, the ARO Scholar will have an opportunity to present their research at the MWM.
-There will be four ARO Scholars awarded this year for the 2024 MWM.

 Program Details